cs-clarence/git-primer/README.md

 ## Git Repositories

 Basically, a Git repository is a directory where it's contents are tracked.
-Git tracks the contents of a repository by keeping a record of all the changes that have been made to the files in the repository.
+Git tracks the contents of a repository by keeping a record of all their changes.

 There's **two types** of repositories: **local** and **remote**: